Learning, growing and developing together

 Business resource groups (BRGs) help drive Quad’s strategic goals.

-Over the past year, Quad has made intentional investments in our BRGs, fostering not only an inclusive workplace culture but contributing to critical business objectives, particularly in recruitment, retention and engagement.
+Over the past year, Quad has made intentional investments in our BRGs.
 The participation of over 1,600 employees in our seven BRGs in 2022 enriched our understanding of the diverse needs and challenges within our workforce—a vital component of our success as a marketing experience company.

 With the hiring of Director of Social Responsibility Darneesha Figgs last year, we began laying the groundwork for the long-term development and advancement of our BRGs.
-Figgs oversees the BRG Advancement Program, an integral part of Quad’s diversity, equity and inclusion (DEI) efforts.
+Figgs oversees the BRG Advancement Program.
 Quad’s BRGs engage in a range of educational and outreach activities designed to build allyship, provide resources, celebrate differences and improve awareness of the challenges faced by diverse groups.

 Creating Inclusive Spaces